Asperger’s Syndrome

 What Are the Symptoms of Asperger’s Syndrome?

-The following are symptoms of Asperger’s Syndrome:
+The following are the symptoms of Asperger’s Syndrome:

 - Unable to make friends or maintain friendships